-While there are many methods to grow colorful aquatic plants, one of the best and popular is the Dirted Tank process.
+While there are many methods to grow colorful aquatic plants, one of the best and most popular is the dirted tank process.
 This basic approach produces outstanding results in giving your aquarium more life.
-We will respond to all your questions to help you get started in our guide to the dirt tank setup.
-Common questions regarding that-

-- What is the most common challenge you’re having?
+- What is the most common challenge of setting up a dirted tank?

-Continue to read to learn the answers to the questions in the light of knowing How to set up a dirted tank in the most effective way.
+Continue to read to learn the answers to all of your questions, and know how to set up a dirted tank.

-This system is developed by Diana Walstad, and it is discussed in detail in her book “ECOLOGY of the PLANTED AQUARIUM – A practical headboard and the scientific treaties for the home water user.”
+The dirted fish tank system was developed by Diana Walstad, and it is discussed in detail in her book “Ecology of the Planted Aquarium: A Practical Manual and Scientific Treatise for the Home Aquarist.”

 The fish and plants in this tank are mutually balanced.
-Fish and bacteria contain carbon dioxide, which the plants then filter.
-The fish concurrently supply fertilizer to help the plants thrive and expand.
+Fish releases carbon dioxide, which is used by plants to thrive.
+In other words, fishes supply fertilizer to help the plants thrive and expand.
 This is a self-supporting mechanism involving a home aquarium with little intervention.

 The system of Walstad has many objectives:

 - Healthy growth of plants with no interference.

 - No algae or small algae may affect plant and fish well-being.

 - No carbon dioxide injection is required.